|Program||MIME Browser for EML files|

 Save prompts you to select a file name whereas Save All prompts you to select a directory.
 In the latter case, file names are taken from the MIME message if available, or else generated by appending a plausible extension to the name of the message itself.
 If a new file has the same name as an existing one, MIME Browser prepends a unique number to the new file name.

-8. Text — Shows the selected text content, if any, or else information on non-text content.
+8. Text/Image — Shows the selected content if display is possible and enabled (plain text, HTML, images) or else information on unrecognized or non-text content.